 will take place.
 Do not drag your children into disputes

 that may look threatening to the marriage, but may not

 really lead to divorce.

 that are frustrating and difficult to understand.
-Children are
+Children

-not able to complete homework or other school assignments.
-This type of behavior
+complete homework or other school assignments.
+This type of

 and selfish desires.

 Write, associate professor of family studies at Kansas State